Bob Crewe: The early 1960s

-The mid to late 1960s
+The mid-to-late 1960s

 In 1965, Crewe formed his own record label, DynoVoice Records.
 With the release of the 1965 hit "Concrete and Clay" by Eddie Rambeau, DynoVoice launched a run of twenty-one Top 100 hits.
-The label found early success with the R&B trio the Toys, best known for their single "A Lover's Concerto", a No. 2 hit single, and "Attack".
-The Toys were produced by Denny Randell and Sandy Linzer for executive producer Crewe.
+The label found early success with the R&B trio The Toys, best known for their songs "A Lover's Concerto", a No. 2 hit single, and "Attack".
+The Toys were produced by Sandy Linzer and Denny Randell for executive producer Crewe.

-Another DynoVoice powerhouse of the mid-1960s emerged when Crewe discovered a band called Billy Lee & The Rivieras.
-The group had limited success until he renamed them Mitch Ryder & the Detroit Wheels.
-Under his direction, they scored eleven Top 100 hits, most notably Crewe's powerful and muscular arrangements of "Devil with a Blue Dress On", the group's highest-charting single at No. 4, as well as "Sock It to Me, Baby!", a No. 6 hit in 1967, and "Jenny Take a Ride", which reached No. 10 in 1965.
+Another DynoVoice powerhouse of the mid-1960s emerged when Crewe discovered a group called Billy Lee & The Rivieras.
+The band had limited success until he renamed them Mitch Ryder & the Detroit Wheels.
+Under his direction, they scored No. 11 on Top 100 hits, most notably Crewe's powerful and muscular arrangements of their 1966 cover of the song "Devil with a Blue Dress On", the act's highest-charting single which peaked No. 4, as well as "Sock It to Me, Baby!", a No. 6 hit in 1967, and "Jenny Take a Ride", which reached No. 10 in 1965.

-Another often-recorded song from the 1965 Linzer-Randell album by the Toys is "Can't Get Enough of You Baby".
-The number, co-written by Sandy Linzer and Denny Randell, was also recorded by the Bay City, Michigan, rock group ? and the Mysterians, best known for their 1966 hit "96 Tears".
-"Can't Get Enough of You Baby" has enjoyed subsequent reinterpretations by the Colourfield and Smash Mouth, among many others.
+Another often-recorded song from the 1965 album by the Toys is "Can't Get Enough of You Baby".
+The single, written and produced by the Linzer-Randell couple, was also recorded by the rock group ? and the Mysterians from Bay City, Michigan, best known for their 1966 hit "96 Tears".
+"Can't Get Enough of You Baby" has enjoyed subsequent reinterpretations by The Colourfield and Smash Mouth, among many others.

 Crewe's record label scored another hit with Norma Tanega's off-beat, folksy "Walkin' My Cat Named Dog".
-Crewe also helped bring success to the Epic Records group the Tremeloes with their hit cover of "Silence Is Golden", a song originally written for and recorded by the Four Seasons.
+Crewe also helped bring success to the Epic Records band The Tremeloes with their hit cover of "Silence Is Golden", a song originally written for and recorded by The Four Seasons.

 Bob Crewe himself (recording as The Bob Crewe Generation) released a version of Sid Ramin's 1967 instrumental "Music to Watch Girls By" (originally composed as a Diet Pepsi commercial jingle) on DynoVoice.
-The song became a Top 20 hit. and spawned another successful instrumental version by Al Hirt and a vocal hit by Andy Williams.
-In 1967, Bob Crewe produced and wrote seven of the songs sung by Lesley Gore on her last commercially successful album, California Nights, including producing the title track.
+The song became a Top 20 hit, and spawned another successful instrumental version by Al Hirt and also a vocal hit by Andy Williams.
+In 1967, Bob Crewe produced and wrote seven of the songs sung by Lesley Gore on her last commercially successful album, California Nights, including production of the title track.
 The Bob Crewe Generation also recorded the original soundtrack (composed by Crewe and Charles Fox) for the 1968 Paramount Pictures motion picture Barbarella, starring Jane Fonda and directed by Roger Vadim.
-The soundtrack for the cult favorite features vocals by Crewe and the group the Glitterhouse.
+The soundtrack for the cult favorite features vocals by Crewe and the group The Glitterhouse.